Antoniskp/apofasi/README.md

 Application for news, education and polls.
 The idea is creating the core of a super application which will support news, education, polls and collective decision making.

+## Deploying the client build

+Use the `./deploy_client.sh` helper to compile the Vite client and populate `client/dist`, which the server serves in production.
+The script checks for unresolved merge conflicts before running so you get a clear message instead of Git errors during deployment.

 ## Social login (Google & Facebook)

 The backend supports OAuth login with Google and Facebook.
 Social login is disabled by default and only turns on when you provide